-From a modernist point of view, the individual identity is defined by preexistent and static societal norms.
+From a modernist point of view, (which was influential during the mid-17th to mid-20th century) the individual identity is defined by pre-existent and static societal norms.
 For example individuals usually are identified with their affiliation to nation, ethnicity, race, religion, class, profession, gender, language or family.
+This conception of identity tends to generally individuals as stable beings based on characteristics externally imposed on them.

 On the other hand a post modernist approach, to understanding identity is very much based on its ongoing nature.
 It sees identity as fragmented, not unified, multiple, not singular, expansive not bounded.
 The primary contributors to the formation of identity are not only inherited traditions and features such as culture, historical backgrounds, and socioeconomic status, but also the individual's ability to exercise agency.
+Individuals' action, words, or thoughts at certain times often are an internal compromise among several different voices and discourses.
+Identity is constantly changing and negotiated across time and space.